DAddYE/trez/README.md

 - opencv
 - libjpeg-turbo (suggested)
+- libpng (optional if you want to read png files)

 If you are on a mac and you have [brew](http://brew.sh) installed you can use [this formula](https://gist.githubusercontent.com/DAddYE/bd6a4819ec0bbb2efb0a/raw/opencv.rb)